ResilienceCon 2021 Call for Submissions

 Perspectives symposia.
-Teams of 4 presenters may organize perspectives symposia (with or without a discussant as a 5th person).
+We also welcome teams of 4 presenters may organize perspectives symposia (with or without a discussant as a 5th person).

 Click here to submit your abstract.
 You will need the following information: Title; abstract (up to 200 words); presenter’s name, affiliation, and contact information; co-authors’ names, affiliations, and emails; presenter bio (up to 100 words); and conflict of interest certification.
 Organized symposia also require an overview abstract.
 If you have questions about the session formats or your submission plans or ideas, contact us at lifepaths@lifepathsresearch.

 Please note that presenters are responsible for their own expenses, including travel and registration.
 Presenters from low-income countries (as determined by the World Bank) may contact us for information on reduced registration fees at lifepaths@lifepathsresearch.

 Life Paths Promising Scholar Award.
 We are offering 4 scholarships for presentations that focus on under-served or marginalized communities.
 Scholarships include conference registration and 2 nights’ lodging at the Scarritt-Bennett center (dorm-style lodging).
 Eligibility is limited to current students (graduate and undergraduate), post-baccalaureate fellows, and post-doctoral fellows.
 Click here to to apply for a Promising Scholar Award.

 Life Paths Promising Advocate Award.
 We are also offering 4 scholarships for advocates who are (1) currently working at a non-profit organization serving people/communities who are historically underserved or have experienced violence, marginalization, or distress, and (2) 7 years or fewer professional experience in the field.
 Scholarships include conference registration and 2 nights’ lodging at the Scarritt-Bennett center (dorm-style lodging).
 Click here to apply for a Promising Advocate Award.